Mergers: how they are investigated

 Competition is when businesses seek to attract customers by offering them a better deal than their rivals.
 Both price and non-price aspects of competition (such as service, innovation and quality) are often important parts of the competitive process.

 In most cases, any reduction in competition resulting from a merger will not be substantial, as after the merger there will be sufficient rivalry remaining between those businesses who are left in the market.
-For example, a merger between 2 companies in a large market (with hundreds of other similar competitors) would be unlikely to affect competition across the whole market, as there would still be sufficient rivalry between those businesses who remain after the merger.
+For example, a merger between 2 companies in a large market (with many other similar competitors) would be unlikely to affect competition across the whole market, as there would still be sufficient rivalry between those businesses who remain after the merger.

 However, some mergers remove important rivalry between businesses, which can influence how other businesses in the market might behave (for example, how they price their products or whether they develop new ones).
 This can lead to a lessening of competition that is substantial, and could lead to lower quality goods or services, less choice or higher prices.